-ISP functions as a processing aid as it is performing its technological purpose during the manufacturing step of making ice cream and edible ices, and does not perform a technological function of a food additive in the final products.
-ISP 'binds' to the developing ice crystal structure and modifies it during formation.
 The modified structure of the ice is responsible for the stability of the products containing ISP.
-This is different in the case of stabilisers and emulsifiers which are used in the traditional method of modifying mouth-feel and slowing product melt, where these chemicals act as food additives since they have a technological function in the final food consistent with Schedule 5 of Standard 1.3.1.
+This is different to the case of stabilisers and emulsifiers which are used in the traditional method of modifying mouth-feel and slowing product melt, where these chemicals act as food additives since they have a technological function in the final food consistent with Schedule 5 of Standard 1.3.1.

-As a processing aid ISP does not need to be labelled on final foods.
+As a processing aid ISP does not need to be labelled in the ingredients list of final foods.
 ISP also does not meet the labelling requirements for substances that cause adverse reactions to foods (Standard 1.2.3) or foods derived from genetically modified sources (Standard 1.5.2).
+Food manufacturers can label for processing aids at any time even though it is not mandated in the Code.
+The Applicant has stated that they are quite prepared to label for the presence of ISP as a processing aid by labelling 'ice structuring protein' in the ingredient's list of product containing ISP.

-ISP is more consistently considered as a processing aid and therefore is most appropriately regulated within Standard 1.3.3.
+ISP functions as a processing aid and therefore is most appropriately regulated within Standard 1.3.3 - Processing Aids.
 ISP is not considered a food additive since it does not perform its technological function in the final food or meet one of the technological functions of a food additive in Schedule 5 of Standard 1.3.1.
 It is not a stabiliser or a firming agent.